ZinMK/ZinMK/README.md

 - Email me at: `shanunapal [at] gmail [dot] com`
 - LinkedIn: [linkedin.com/in/zinmk](https://linkedin.com/in/zinmk)
-- Or just open an issue in one of my repos and say hey!

 _Thanks for stopping by! hit me up if you want to build cool stuff together._ Check out some of the projects I've built below!